Hank Greenberg: Management and ownership

 Greenberg's influence grew even more in 1956 when he joined a syndicate headed by Bill Daley that bought the Indians from Wilson.
 Although Greenberg had been operating head of the franchise since 1950, this was the first time that he had been a part-owner.
 However, in 1957, he was forced to resign as general manager, as he put it, "in order to satisfy a hostile press."
 He remained a part-owner, however, and in 1958 tried to buy out Daley and become principal owner.
 He intended to serve as his own general manager if successful.
 However, Daley and several other directors bought him out.

 In 1959, Greenberg and Veeck teamed up for a second time when they led a syndicate that purchased the Chicago White Sox; Veeck served as team president with Greenberg as vice president and general manager.
 During Veeck and Greenberg's first season, the White Sox won their first AL pennant since 1919.
 Veeck would sell his shares in the White Sox in 1961, and Greenberg stepped down as general manager on August 26 of that season.

 After the 1960 season, the American League announced plans to put a team in Los Angeles.
 Greenberg immediately became the favorite to become the new team's first owner and persuaded Veeck to join him as his partner.
-However, when Dodgers owner Walter O'Malley got wind of these developments, he threatened to scuttle the whole deal by invoking his exclusive rights to operate a major league team in southern California.
+However, when Los Angeles Dodgers owner Walter O'Malley got wind of these developments, he threatened to scuttle the whole deal by invoking his exclusive rights to operate a major league team in southern California.
 In truth, O'Malley wanted no part of competing against an expansion team owned by a master promoter such as Veeck, even if he was only a minority partner.
 Greenberg wouldn't budge and pulled out of the running for what became the Los Angeles Angels.
 Greenberg later became a successful investment banker, briefly returning to baseball as a minority partner with Veeck when the latter repurchased the White Sox in 1975.
+For instance, in 1965, he participated with a group of investors in returning bankrupt Overseas National Airways to operation.

-On September 20, 1961, Greenberg along with Bob Neal called a baseball game for ABC between the New York Yankees and Baltimore Orioles.
+In 1970, when St. Louis Cardinals outfielder Curt Flood challenged Major League Baseball's reserve clause, Greenberg was amongst the few baseball players to openly support him, and testified on his behalf.